How Long Do Guitar Strings Last?

 The life span of strings depends on how much you play them.
 If you play professionally, you would need to change them every 60-90 days or so.
 If you are an amateur or still practicing, then they can last for much longer depending on your preferences.

 The life of the string does affect the sound of the string but a beginner or someone who is just a casual player does not need to worry about these changes in sound.
-A professional on the other hand should know how the sound of the string is affected by the life of the string to make a good choice according to the sound he or she is looking for.
+A professional, on the other hand, should know how the sound of the string is affected.

-One of the factors which can make you consider changing your strings can be the oxidation and dirt build-up in the strings which can make the sound of the guitar dull and can also result in less of the natural scratching sound you get while playing.
+One of the factors which can make you consider changing your strings can be the oxidation and dirt build-up in the strings which can make the sound of the guitar dull and unnatural, to say the least.

-In some cases, this can be a good thing for a performer if he or she is looking for an old rustic sound that naturally will be dull.
-In a project where they need a sound of an old guitar or if you don’t like the scratching sound of a new string in your composition you might want to use the old string in your recording.
+In some cases, this can be a good thing for a performer if he or she is looking for an old rustic sound that will naturally be dull.
+Some players even prefer that old rustic sound of overplayed strings.

 How Often Should You Change Your Strings?